fchristian1/grafana_and_friends_install_scripts/README.md

 - create a service file
 - start and enable the service

-Tasks: create a aoverall script as menu to handle all other scripts in the folders.
+Tasks: create a overall script as menu to handle all other scripts in the folders.

 ## Using:

 - clone the repro
 - use the install.sh scripts in the folders to install the named service's
 - select the version do you install or use the latest argument ( install.sh latest )

+#### feel free to help me or write an issue